dannyvelas/my-astro-website/src/pages/posts/why-be-an-entrepreneur.md

 There's probably a better chance of someone being able to build and commercialize a product with knowledge of systems development.
 But a successful product would most likely come from an expert who made some bleeding-edge discovery in the field...aka not me.
 I'm at the very beginning of my path of learning systems development.
 So at least right now, I would more likely be able to get paid as an entry-level systems developer at a company than be pushing [the frontier of knowledge](https://paulgraham.com/getideas.html).

-The remaining interests that I listed is of a slightly different category.
+The remaining interests that I listed are of a slightly different category.
 This is more of a "domain," rather than a technical, interest.
 If I wanted to make my career about teaching people things, I could either join a company with a product that specializes in teaching others.
 Or, I could create a product or service to do so.
 It seems to me like doing the first would probably be much, much easier.

 ## Valid reasons